aidamouref/Project-Broadway/README.md

 None of them were discarded as the R2 was considered not high enough.

 ### Final Steps before the Model:
 Now variables were clean and transformed, categorical variables were encoded in order to be included in the model.
 The encoding was performed using the OneHotEncoder from Sklearn.
-One of the categories (legit for musical_types and Ambassador theatre for theatres) was not considered by this method in order to avoid model overfitting.
+One of the categories (legit) was not considered by this method in order to avoid model overfitting.

 Numerical data was then normalized, scaled and standarised (also with the Normalizer, MinMaxScaler and StandardScaler methods from Sklearn) to check the best method to transform the data.